yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 - Exception handling
 - Generators
 - Web scraping
+- Variadic functions
+- Argument unpacking
+- Large file uploads
-- Low learning curve
+- Low learning curve and more

-If you want to get the last features from PHP such us: variadic functions, argument unpacking, large file uploads and more then you need to compile by yourself because mayor distributions like CentOS, Debian, Ubuntu never has the last version of PHP.
+### Why compile from source

+Compiling from source is a good option if you want

+- Upgrade to the last versions
+- Get the last features
+- Fix security vulneverabilities
+- Customize/Optimize you instalation

 ### Prerequisites